oracle-livelabs/em-omc/enterprise-manager/em24ai/em-monitoring-overview/em-monitoring-overview.md

 10. Step 3 requires you to specify the named credential for the target database before you can run the step.

-     To enable the step, select the following credential: **CDB186\_SYS** in the dropdown menu of Named Credential Name.
+     CLick on the field, select the following credential: **CDB186\_SYS** in the dropdown menu of Named Credential Name.
 Click Save.

      ![Specify Credentials - Step 3](images/start-runbook-incident/specify-db-cred-pt1-24ai.png " ")